Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `choose <variable> [-t <title>] <option> [<option>...]`

-If <variable> is a number, set it to index of selected option.
+If &lt;variable&gt; is a number, set it to index of selected option.

-If <variable> is text, set it to the selected option.
+If &lt;variable&gt; is text, set it to the selected option.

 ## `clear`